+rour cours es iron:

 027.703 Comparative Management 3

 027.704 Systems Analysis for Management 3

-027.708 Research Methods 3

 027.709 Organizational Decision Making 3

 027.710 Interpersonal Processes 3

 027.711 Business and Its Environment 3

 027.712 Organizational Power and Politics 3

-027.730 Topics in Advanced Production and Operations Man- 3
+164.730 Topics in Advanced Production and Operations Management 3

-agement

 027.735 Administration: Selected Topics 3

 027.736 Organizational Behaviour and Self Development 3

 027.737 Managing Innovation 3

-18 hours of approved 700-level MBA elective coursework
+12 hours of approved 700-level MBA elective coursework

 Readings/Research Option

 With the approval of the MBA Program Committee and the academic area involved, a student can choose to undertake a research project or a readings course.
 The research project counts as six credit hours of elective coursework; the readings course counts as three credit hours of elective coursework.
 A student is allowed up to two readings courses or one readings course and one research project during the program.
 A research or readings proposal must be submitted to a faculty supervisor and the MBA Program Committee for approval prior to registration for the course.
-Readings and research courses can only be taken within the Asper School of Business and may not be used as credit toward an area of specialization.
+Readings and research courses can only be taken within the Asper School of Business.

-Thesis Option

-The thesis option is available to students with strong academic preparation in their area of proposed research.
-The thesis counts as 12 credit hours of elective coursework and must conform to all requirements of the Faculty of Graduate Studies.
-Thesis students are strongly advised to take 027.708 Research Methods.
-Students who are permitted to write a Master's thesis are referred to their major department for information concerning form and content, supervision, and deadlines.

-Second language reading requirement: none Expected time to graduate: 3 - 6 years
+Second language reading requirement: none Expected time to graduate: 1 - 6 years

-SECTION 40.2 Faculty Based M.Sc. in Management
+SECTION 39.2 Faculty Based M.Sc. in Management

 Admission

-Students admitted to the M.Sc. in Management degree program will pursue a research-focused degree in one of the departments of Marketing or Business Administration.
+Students admitted to the M.Sc. in Management degree program will pursue a research-focused degree in one of the departments of Marketing, Business Administration or Supply Chain Management.
 In addition to satisfying the admission requirements of the Faculty of Graduate Studies found in the Graduate Studies Regulations Section of this calendar, applicants must possess at least a 4-year honours (or equivalent) degree from a recognized university in either a) management/business with a major in the same area or a similar area to be pursue in the M.Sc. or b) a degree from another Faculty with a closely related major.
 Applicants must provide the following prior to admission:

 - A statement of goals and interests;

-- An official transcript of academic record with a minimum grade point average of 3.2 on a 4.0 scale (approximately 75% or a "B") in the last 60 credit hours;
+- An official transcript of academic record with a minimum grade point average of 3.2 on a 4.5 scale (approximately 75% or a "B") in the last 60 credit hours:

 - A score on a graduate aptitude test, preferably the GMAT, with a minimum score of 600 (GRE will be accepted if 80% achieved on all scales);

 - Two letters of recommendation from persons who know the candidate's academic ability.

 Admission Deadline

-3

-3

-3

-3

 The deadline to apply is January 15 for international applicants, and March 1 for Canadian/U.S. applicants.
 Applications received after these dates will be considered if space permits.

 Program Requirements

 Minimum Program requirements of the Faculty of Graduate Studies are found in the Graduate Studies Regulations Section of this Calendar.
 The basic program design assumes that students have completed an honours degree or its equivalent.
-All students must complete, either prior to entry in the program or during the program, at least one undergraduate or graduate level course in each of: accounting, finance, marketing, organizational behaviour or organizational theory, and industrial relations/human resource management.
+All students must complete, either prior to entry in the program or during the program, at least one undergraduate or graduate level course in each of: accounting, finance, marketing, one of organizational behaviour/organizational theory/industrial relations/human resource management, and one of management science/production management/management information systems.
 Additional courses may be required subject to the discretion of the I.H.
 Asper School of Business Graduate Committee if it is deemed that the candidate's preparation is not sufficient in his/her area of specialization.
 The student's advisory committee will make decisions regarding deficient background.

 All students must complete the following course requirements: